Skip to main content

 Solution.

-\begin{align*} \int \sin(mx) &\cos(nx)dx = \int\dfrac{1}{2}(\sin(m+n)(x) + \sin(m-n)(x))dx\\ &= \begin{cases} -\dfrac{1}{2(m+n)}\cos(m+n)(x) - \dfrac{1}{2(m-n)}\cos(m-n)(x) + C & m \neq n \\ - \dfrac{1}{4m}\cos(2mx) + C. & m = n \end{cases} \end{align*}
+\begin{align*} \int \sin(mx)\cos(nx)dx = \int\frac{1}{2}(\sin(m+n)(x) + \sin(m-n)(x))dx\\ &= \begin{cases} -\dfrac{1}{2(m+n)}\cos(m+n)(x) - \dfrac{1}{2(m-n)}\cos(m-n)(x) + C & m \neq n \\ -\dfrac{1}{4m}\cos(2mx) + C & m = n \end{cases} \end{align*}

 Subsection 3.2.2 Powers of Trigonometric Functions

-Consider an integral of the form
+Consider integrals of the form

-\begin{equation} \int \sin^m(x)\cos^n(x)dx \quad m,n \ge 0.\tag{3.4} \end{equation}
+\begin{equation} \int \sin^m(x)\cos^n(x)dx \quad m,n \ge 0.\tag{3.5} \end{equation}

-\begin{equation*} \begin{cases} & \cos^2(x) + \sin^2(x) \equiv 1 \\ & d \cos(x) = -\sin(x) dx \\ & d \sin(x) = \cos(x) dx. \end{cases} \end{equation*}
+\begin{equation*} \begin{cases} & \cos^2(x) + \sin^2(x) \equiv 1 \\ & d \cos(x) = -\sin(x) dx \\ & d \sin(x) = \cos(x) dx \end{cases} \end{equation*}

 Table 3.12.
 Summary of strategies (\(*\) stands for an arbitrary non-negative integer.)